XuRui314/XuRui314.github.io/_news/announcement_1.md

 related_posts: false
 ---

-One papers about GUI Agent is accepted by ICCV 2025 as Highlight! :sparkles:
+One paper about GUI Agent is accepted by ICCV 2025 as Highlight! :sparkles: